YardenNezah/Electrolog-Project/README.md

 # Electrolog-Project

-This is one of the projects of Dev Cluv 2021.
+This is one of the projects of Dev Club 2021.

 Website of electronics- ELECTROLOG